Regulatory policy of the single market: international aspects

 - Reliance on the WTO, notably the Agreement on Technical Barriers to Trade;

-- Conclusion of bilateral Agreements on conformity assessment and acceptance of industrial products (ACAAs) with Candidate countries and Neighbouring countries based on the alignment of the legislative system and infrastructure of the country concerned with those of the European Community;
+- Conclusion of bilateral Agreements on conformity assessment and acceptance of industrial products (ACAAs) with Candidate countries and Neighbouring countries based on the alignment of the legislative system and infrastructure of the country concerned with those of the European Union;

 - Conclusion of bilateral (inter-governmental) agreements to reduce barriers and the cost of trade, which have so far consisted in the conclusion of Mutual Recognition Agreements (MRAs) for conformity assessment, certificates and marking, which are intended to reduce the costs of testing and certification in other markets, notably those of major trading partners;